kevincallaghan/Plan-Your-Day/README.md

 ## Usage

+Here is a link to the deployed site: https://kevincallaghan.github.io/Plan-Your-Day/

 To use this Day Planner, simply click on a time-slot, type out whatever you need to remember in the text area, and click the save-icon to save your text.